opengeospatial/weather-on-the-web/README.md

 **encoding extensions: for example specifying GeoJSON structures for describing weather at a specific location.

+## Deliverables
+The deliverables of this Working Group are described in the Working Group Charter.
+For convenience those deliverables are replicated in this section.
+The charter remains the authoritative source of the definition of deliverables.

+**1. Use Cases and Requirements**<dd>A set of documents setting out the range of problems that the Sub Group are trying to solve along with a set of requirments that meet the demands of these use cases.</dd>

+**2. Weather on the Web Best Practices**<dd>A range of examples and desceiptions of how to integrate weather information on the web.</dd>

+**3. Core Specification**<dd>A document describing the standard specification required to meet the needs of the use cases.</dd>

+**4. Business Case**<dd>A document outlining the benefits of Weather on the Web.</dd>

 ## Folder structure
 The files of the master branch are structured so that each deliverable has its own folder:
 * [Use Cases](https://github.com/opengeospatial/weather-on-the-web/tree/master/use-cases)<dd>The Weather on the Web Use Cases &amp; Requirements refined and prioritised by the Met Ocean Domain WG that guide the creation of the standard.